-* Markey: block deal unless CNOOC agrees to offshore royalties
+* Markey: block deal unless CNOOC agrees to offshore

 * U.S. government panel will review takeover of U.S. assets